fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 * Like eye candy distributions.
 * Prefer the Xfce desktop.
 * Like Ubuntu-based distributions.
+* Prefer using shell script to package for their system.
 * Want the very latest software.

+I personally rather like this distribution as it addresses many of the problems I had with Ubuntu when I stopped using it as my daily driver around 2015.

 # Slackware Linux
 ~~~